What is the difference between the 9:15 and 11:00 a.m. worship services?

-The first worship service is geared towards families and includes the Word with the Children; the pastor invites the children to the front of the sanctuary for a brief message before they leave the sanctuary for Sunday School classes.
+The 9:15 a.m. worship service includes the Word with the Children; the pastor invites the children to the front of the sanctuary for a brief message before they leave the sanctuary for Sunday School classes.
 In the summer months, the first service is held in the columbarium garden at 9:30 a.m.

 Are Adult Sunday School classes offered as well?

 Yes!
-Christian Education offers classes for both adults and children during the regular program year (mid-September through mid-June).
-There are limited Sunday School classes during the summer months for adults; children ages 4 through grade 5 participate in Summer Sunday School during the Garden Service at 9:30 a.m.
+Classes for adults are offered during the regular program year (mid-September through mid-June).
+There are limited Sunday School classes during the summer months for adults; children age 4 through grade 5 participate in Summer Sunday School during the Garden Service at 9:30 a.m.

 Is Nursery Care Available?

 Yes, you may bring your small children (babies through age 2) to the nursery (Abbey 24) before either the 9:15 or 11:00 a.m. worship service.
 The nursery is open from 8:45 a.m. – 12:30 p.m.